strohel/strohel.github.io/_posts/2020-09-27-bench-actix-rocket.md

-**Second,** even if the bug in hyper is patched, keep-alive connections in hyper 0.10.x are [implemented naïvely](https://github.com/hyperium/hyper/blob/0.10.x/src/server/mod.rs#L282-L351): the worker thread is kept busy waiting for the client on the persistent connection, without ability to process other requests.
+**Second,** even if the bug in hyper is patched, keep-alive connections in hyper 0.10.x are [implemented naïvely](https://github.com/hyperium/hyper/blob/0.10.x/src/server/mod.rs#L282-L351): the worker thread is kept busy waiting for the client on the persistent connection, unable to process other requests.
 It is therefore easy to (accidentally) trigger denial-of-service by opening more persistent connections than available workers, even with the default keep-alive timeout of 5 s.[^browsers]